 La Tablada, city in Buenos Aires Province, Argentina

-The area began developing in the late 1800s when farmland was divided among buyers and used for cattle grazing and livestock trade.
-The arrival of the railway line and settlement in the early 1900s accelerated growth significantly.
+The area began to take shape in the late 1800s when farmland was divided and used for cattle grazing and livestock trade.
+The arrival of the railway in the early 1900s brought new settlers and pushed the town to grow quickly.

 The community of curious travelers